SpringRole/springscan-android-sdk/README.md

 ## Upload
-The upload function can be used to upload document images to SpringScan servers in return for a image url, it accepts a bitmap file as first parameter and a doc type and reference to indicate which document type you are uploading, the person id with which you want to associate like Aadhar, Pan, Voter, Driving License, Face Image(Selfie)
+The upload function can be used to upload document images to SpringScan servers in return for a image url, it accepts a bitmap file as first parameter and a doc type and reference to indicate which document type you are uploading like Aadhar, Pan, Voter, Driving License, Face Image(Selfie), the person id with which you want to associate.

 ```kotlin
     SpringScan.getAPIInstance().upload(myCapturedImageBitmap, DocType.AADHAAR, "person_id", object: APICallback<UploadResponse>{